What are the advantages and disadvantages of anaerobic digestion vs composting is a question asked by a large number of people.

 In San Francisco, the green compost bins are ubiquitous.
 Even the food trucks are required to place bins alongside their trucks for compost, recyclables, and trash.
 Result: the city is diverting an enormous amount of trash from the landfill to help meet its zero-waste goal and producing lots of compost in the process – a process which also produces a lot of carbon dioxide, “the primary greenhouse gas emitted through human activities,” according to the EPA.

 A few cities are taking an alternative, more expensive approach to diverting this organic waste called anaerobic digestion and in the process also producing biomethane that is captured for use in electricity generation or used as a transportation fuel.
-And from a “carbon intensity” perspective, this biogas, also called renewable natural gas, scores at the bottom of carbon intensity chart for California’s Low Carbon Fuel Standard, i.e. it is one of the cleanest of all transportation fuels….
-Credits: Pop Quiz: What’s the Difference Between Aerobic Decomposition …
+And from a “carbon intensity” perspective, this biogas, also called renewable natural gas, scores at the bottom of carbon intensity chart for California's Low Carbon Fuel Standard, i.e. it is one of the cleanest of all transportation fuels….
+Pop Quiz Difference

 We hope that you found this article useful.
 If so, and you have a moment to do this.
 We would greatly appreciate your comments.